projectcalico/calico/networking/use-ipvs.md

 #### {{site.prodname}} auto detects ipvs mode

 When {{site.prodname}} detects that kube-proxy is running in IPVS mode (during or after installation), IPVS support is automatically activated.
+Detection happens when calico-node starts up, so if you change kube-proxy's mode in a running cluster, you will need to restart your calico-node instances.

 ### Before you begin...